Have you seen this happen?

 This practical approach is proactive in nature and is designed to address the needs of physicians and providers before they reach burnout levels.
 By organizations offering a wide variety of coaching, education, consulting, time saving tools and other resources, both physicians and leaders will be able to better alleviate the levels of stress leading to burnout we are seeing in healthcare today.
 While this approach addresses the non-systems factors of stress, organizations should also be proactive in countering the workflow and cultural issues accounting for 80% of stress levels.

 Learn more about The High Cost of Physician Burnout in Healthcare Organizations.
-Give us a call at 877.731.3949 to learn more about our well being solutions designed specifically for physicians and providers.
+Contact us online to learn more about our Physician Well Being Resources designed specifically to enhance the well being of physicians and providers.

 VITAL WorkLife, Cejka Search (2017) 2017 Physician & Advanced Practitioner Well Being Solutions Survey Report.
 Download the full report here.

 Noseworthy, J. (2017, March) Physician Burnout Is A Public Health Crisis: A Message To Our Fellow Health Care CEOs, Health Affairs.
 Retrieved from https://www.healthaffairs.org/

 Kane, L. (2018) Medscape Physician Compensation Report 2018.
 Retrieved from https://www.medscape.com4